 Sri Lanka is affected by different monsoon seasons throughout the country.

-Most people visit Sri Lanka between October and March, when the weather is the best to visit the Southern and middle areas un Sri Lanka.
+Most people visit Sri Lanka between October and March, when the weather is the best to visit the Southern and middle areas of Sri Lanka.

 2. Think about the Activities during your Sri Lanka Trip